planttheidea/crio/README.md

 #### Enter crio

-crio attempts to solve the problem by closing the "immutable loop", meaning it applies immutability to objects that are normally mutable by nature by replacing mutating methods with immutable counterparts.
+crio attempts to solve the problem by "closing the immutable loop", meaning it applies immutability to objects that are normally mutable by nature by replacing mutating methods with immutable counterparts.
 As a point of reference:

 *Naturally immutable objects*
 * Numbers,